17 November 2020

 It’s a dual-timeline story, set in Alabama in the Southern part of the United States.
 That meant that the accents were sometimes quite difficult to understand - but I got the general gist, and gradually attuned to the voices as the film progressed.

-Evelyn Couch (Kathy Bates) is the character we meet first - she’s a middle-aged, overweight woman who eats compulsively, and is feeling rather unfulfilled in her marriage to the even more overweight Ed (Gailard Sartain).
+Evelyn Couch (Kathy Bates) is the character we meet first.
+She’s a middle-aged, overweight woman who eats compulsively.
+She is feeling rather unfulfilled in her marriage to the even more overweight Ed (Gailard Sartain).
 So she takes various classes in spicing up her marriage, or assertiveness - there’s some mild humour in these, but they’re not very successful.

 Evelyn and Ed regularly visit one of his aunts at a nursing home, but the aunt is bad-tempered and doesn’t want to see Eveyln.
 So she sits in the waiting room, and is approached by the elderly Ninny Threadgoode (brilliantly played by Jessica Tandy).
 Ninny wants to talk, and Evelyn is an eager listener.
 So, over the course of several visits, the story is told.